RamtinTJB/Terade/README.md

 ## Credits

-I want to give special thanks to [David Parillo](https://github.com/daveparillo), who guided me at every step of the way and shared best practices and great resources with me.
+I want to give special thanks to [David Parillo](https://github.com/daveparillo), who guided me every step of the way and shared best practices and great resources with me.

 ## License